Saturday, July 20, 2024

 • Then, I reimported the updated footprint from its library into the PCB.

-• Silkscreen madness: Eagle allows overlaps of silks and other silkscreening oddities that its DRC doesn't catch but Kicad's does.
+• Silkscreen madness: Eagle allows overlaps of silks and other silkscreening oddities that its default DRC doesn't catch but Kicad's does.

 • To ameliorate: I edited the footprint, getting rid of or relocating silkscreen artwork that was causing Kicad's DRC to throw errors and warnings.
 I saved the updated footprint to my custom Kicad footprint library then reimported the updated part into my design.

-• Pin name Changes: this now seems obvious but I missed it at first.
+• Pin name Changes: this seems obvious but I missed it at first.

 • For my own edification: I should never expect pin assignments from Eagle to match much of anything in Kicad.